 The decline of traditional lending to Small Businesses

-And the picture only gets darker for small businesses who have been operating for five years or less.
+And the picture only gets darker for small businesses that have been operating for five years or less.
 They just don’t have the track record banks are looking for.
 The situation is even worse for businesses with recent credit troubles.

-Even if an small business wanted to try to obtain a traditional loan they face a long and arduous process.
+Even if a small business wanted to try to obtain a traditional loan they face a long and arduous process.
 If they need money to pay a creditor or capitalize on a growth opportunity they are going to have a problem.
 The banks have strict credit requirements, require extensive documentation (tax returns, financial statements, credit reports, lease contracts) and may take weeks or longer to reach a decision.

 The rise of alternative financing options

 The difficulty in sourcing traditional funding puts small businesses at risk.
 If they don’t get the loan they need their cash flow problems will likely worsen.
 The business can stall, making it even harder to obtain financing.
 In response to this crisis new alternative lending options have been developed.
 There are now many companies offering financing options to businesses that the banks can’t work with.
 Solutions include not-for-profit lending, ACH, peer-to-peer lending, crowdfunding and merchant cash advances.

 What is a merchant cash advance?